nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-28 november 2025,
+6 december 2025,

 ### Making a video game

-Mr. T just recently joined the crew.
+Mr. T joined the crew recently.

 Details on the game [here](/game).